MaxEdgar/randomer/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)

-A versatile and lightweight command-line tool for generating random strings.
+A versatile and lightweight command line tool for generating random strings.
 Whether you need passwords, test data, or just a random sequence of characters, Randomer has you covered.

 ## About The Project